What are the origins of Agay ?

-Agay, known as the ruby of the Côte d’Azur, is a closed natural harbour, an ancient volcano from the Esterel massif.
-This natural port, one of the best mooring places in the Mediterranean, had already been praised by the Greeks who called it Agathon which means good and favourable.
+Agay is a closed harbour, an old volcano in the Esterel massif.
+This port, one of the best natural anchorages in the Mediterranean, between Ville Franche and Toulon, was already praised by the Greeks who called it “Agathon”, which means good and favourable.

-After the first world war, summer tourism develops, due to sea bathing, and sees the opening of l’hôtel de La Baumette, one of the most elegant of the côte d’Azur.
-Many of the world’s famous writers and stars stay here.
+After the First World War, summer tourism, linked to sea bathing, developed and saw the opening of the hotel de La Baumette, one of the most chic on the French Riviera.
+It is home to all the world’s famous stars and writers.